Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 A user is active in an account as long as s/he is assigned a user group.
 If you want to remove a user from a sandbox, you must remove the user from all groups to which s/he is assigned.
 There are the following limitations:
-- You cannot remove a user from the *ActindoAdminGroup* in a sandbox of which s/he is the owner. <!--- Kann man den owner ändern? -->
+- You cannot remove a user from the *ActindoAdminGroup* in a sandbox of which s/he is the owner.
 - You cannot remove a user from all groups in an account in which the user has been created.
 In this case, you have to inactivate him/her, see [Edit user](./02_ManageUsers.md#edit-user).

 Note that it is not possible to remove a group assignment by delimiting the validity end date to a specific date.
 If you want to change the validity period, you must remove the group assignment and create a new one with a limited validity end date.